 Next month is open enrollment for University of Illinois health plans, and employees will have an opportunity to reevaluate which plan is best for them and their families.
 The goal is to strike a balance between managing out-of-pocket costs and optimizing financial benefits.
 How do you do that?
 We give you some factors to consider.

-Navigating Benefit Decisions during the University of Illinois Urbana-Champaign’s Open Enrollment
+Navigating Benefit Decisions During the University of Illinois Urbana-Champaign’s Open Enrollment

-Alert for University of Illinois Employees: Open Enrollment for Supplemental Long-Term Disability Benefits through March 10, 2023!
+Alert for University of Illinois Employees: Open Enrollment for Supplemental Long-Term Disability Benefits through March 10, 2023

-4 Considerations When Retiring with SURS Retirement Savings Plan
+Four Considerations When Retiring with SURS Retirement Savings Plan

 Introduction